oqolarte/oblong/content/project/imbentori.md

 *please* bash my head with a baseball bat like what jocks do in shitty movies for fun---

+### Entry # 42
+Date: Sat, 28 Dec 2013 12:01:00

+I don't mind goofing around with people who listen to drone tracks for entertainment, because they're the ones who have interesting thoughts to share.

+I don't mind getting hexed by alpha dogs of my social circle.
+I've done a lot of bad things, and a little curse from them would only serve as a reminder that I should be doing worse.

+I don't mind being missed by some chubby lass who happens to be one of the peers' leading darlings, even if she's just joking.
+I don't mind because I don't believe her.
+She's just being nice.
+Sometimes, I would like to think of myself as immune to such charms, but some charms develop new kind of strains that pass through my defense system.

+I don't mind not fitting anywhere with anyone, because no matter what I do, there will still be empty slots for me to get in.

+I don't mind being unable to patch this wanton bleeding with a remedial touch, for there will be appropriate hands willing to do that.
+I'll just have to hang on and look for them and hope it's not too late.

+### Entry # 43: *Things I've Learned in Matabungkay Beach Resort the First Time I Got There*
+Date: Wed, 01 Jan 2014

+Cousins plan to take me to the faraway hellhole.
+I remember the environment as derisive, making one learn a couple of things:

+- Cigarette butts are as ubiquitous as the grey sand.
+- Kids invade the beach at day while adults patiently wait for the night.
+- Fatty meats are ironically must-haves when celebrating.
+- Also alcohol and gambling.
+- Forget not thy earplugs.
+Terrible singers populate the local karaoke hubs, letting loose of their anguish with their hard accents.
+- Overlooking the sandy deposits of Matangbukay are lifeguard towers.
+They all seem empty, though.
+- Derived from the interiors of truck tires are plenty of lifebuoys (which compensate for the scarcity of lifeguards).
+- Everybody wears bikini in this place.
+Everybody.
+- People are not at all loud and rowdy.
+At least, that's what I have observed 500 meters away from them.
+- To avoid sunburn, avoid the sun.
+- Grill everything; die from colon cancer later.
+- End your trip by catching a final glimpse of the setting sun.

+### Entry # 44
+Date: Thu, 02 Jan 2014

+The meandering eyes possess a certain sharpness that only age or sickness could defeat.
+The meteoric pair sweeps the scenery before relaying any acquired data to a decent brain.
+However, they're altogether defamed with detestable comments that often come from detestable figures, increasingly so that the evening has become an impatient wait for the dawn.

+### Entry # 45: *(i wrote once to a semi-imaginary fling. how stupid.)*
+Date: Thu, 02 Jan 2014

+In writing this do I realize that your prolonged absence simply cannot be vanquished by smoke nor stupor.
+I appeal to you, thus, to redeem me immediately from the miring transpiration of my existence.
+Be that lucent reminder that at least one person is mad enough to console me, that I am worth the distance from the punitive gags others throw at me.

+In reciprocation, I will be at my best behavior.
+By this, I mean to hush down my stupidities and will not be much of a douche most modern persons are.
+This will prevent your thoughts from being clouded with wrong accusations and conclusions.

+If, however, things would go out of control, for such is Nature and all of its components, from order dissipating to disorder, then we must accept it.

+(Strange for me to say these things about us parting already when we haven't even met yet.)

+I must go now, stranger.
+My bed invites me to DreamLand;
+it shall wane a bit of my impatience, and halt temporarily the effluvium of my tizzy thoughts of a faraway you.
+Take care always.

+### Entry # 46
+Date: Fri, 03 Jan 2014

+We are isolated in an inaccessible isle of complexity quitters, far from where the funerals of social behaviors are.
+We have secrets that can astound earthworms and overlords alike We are not honorifics nor bureaucracies, but we are capable of vigorous copulation and funny possibilities.
+We are so stupidly driven we think we can own our disgusting selves.
+We are an asylum of dumb fucks in dusty trunks.
+We are a multitude of tragedies.

+### Entry # 47
+Date: Fri, 03 Jan 2014

+My eyes now burn as the light effervescing from the monitor steal me away.
+I am looking at all the highlights of the human race, the darkness of the human travail, every peak and every trough.
+I am staring, too, at some faces, those declaring innocence.
+Inanimate faces are the only innocent things one can look peacefully at nowadays;
+and what a bad-luck-for-the-earth, for they cannot change the world.

+### Entry # 48
+Date: Sat, 04 Jan 2014

+Many a night had I perspired in my sleep, the stench would be heavy by morning.
+I had to sun them thrice a week to eliminate the odor.
+But not anymore.
+I shall suffer no longer from sweaty nights.
+Alas! here comes the monsoon.
+It reveals the relief: a nourishing surge for the nonexistent seeds sown in the soiled thoughts of all, delightfully that it excites those who had grown tired of their dull vacation.
+A transition of seasons when peculiar things are deemed okay: again will bills drop to more affordable rates; wenches in corporal suits will now be drenched whores in the storm; vehicles will soon float as chunks of metal lilies on torrents of filth; bastards into sentimental poets.
+The rest---they are kids again, and the sour smell from their fermented armpits has gone.

 ### One-Liners
 Tweet-like witticisms back in the day.